vesoft-inc/nebula-http-gateway/README.md

 }
 ```

-The description of the parameters is as follows.
+The description of the parameters is as follows:

 | Field    | Description                                                                                                                 |
 |----------|-----------------------------------------------------------------------------------------------------------------------------|